 2. Reijnen M, van Walraven L, Fritschy W, et al. 1-year results of a multicenter, randomized controlled trial comparing heparin-bonded endoluminal to femoropopliteal bypass.
 Journal of Cardiovascular Interventions 2107;10(22):2320-2331.

-3. Ohki T, Kichikawa K, Yokoi H, et al. Outcomes of the Japanese multicenter Viabahn trial of endovascular stent grafting for superficial femoral artery lesions.
-Journal of Vascular Surgery 2017;66(1):130-142.e1.
+3. Ohki T, Kichikawa K, Yokoi H, et al. Long-term results of the Japanese multicenter Viabahn trial of heparin bonded endovascular stent grafts for long and complex lesions in the superficial femoral artery.
+Journal of Vascular Surgery 2021;74(6):1958-1967.e2.

 5. Lammer J, Zeller T, Hausegger KA, et al. Sustained benefit at 2 years for covered stents versus bare-metal stents in long SFA lesions: the VIASTAR Trial.
 Cardiovascular & Interventional Radiology 2015;38(1):25-32.

 6. Zeller T, Peeters P, Bosiers M, et al. Heparin-bonded stent-graft for the treatment of TASC II C and D femoropopliteal lesions: the Viabahn-25 cm Trial.
 Journal of Endovascular Therapy 2014;21(6):765-774.

 7. Iida 0.
 Twelve-month outcomes from the Japanese post-market surveillance study of the GORE® VIABAHN® Endoprosthesis as treatment for symptomatic peripheral arterial disease in the superficial femoral arteries.
 Presented at LEIPZIG Interventional Course (LINC)2021; January 25-29, 2021; Leipzig, Germany.